JarmoMarczinkowsky/WellPlateUserControl/README.md

 SetWellPlateSize(8, 6)
 ```
 Sets the size of the wellplate in wells.
 The first argument '8' is the width and the second argument '6' is the height of the wellplate.
-Set this function after the colors, circlesize and/or the rectangle and before the coordinateconverter and/or functions that return items<br>
+Set this function before the coordinateconverter and/or functions that return items<br>
 [Optional]
 ```
 GridColor(Colors.Black)